Fundamental British Values

 Tolerance of those of different faiths and beliefs

 Our students are equipped with the ability to understand their place in a culturally diverse society by giving the opportunities to experience such diversity within the school community.
 Students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
-The Religious Studies curriculum, which is compulsory for all students up to KS4, provides a broad and balanced education on a range of faiths, religions and cultures.
+The Religious Studies curriculum, which is compulsory for all students up to KS4 and can continue into KS5, provides a broad and balanced education on a range of faiths, religions and cultures.